-Since 1990, cash awards have been given by the AAMFT Research and Education Foundation to up to two minority supervisors-in-training to support the recruitment, training and retention of minorities as AAMFT Approved Supervisors for the field of marriage and family therapy.
+Since 1990, cash awards have been given by The Foundation for the Advancement of Human Systems (FAHS), formally, the AAMFT Research and Education Foundation, to up to two minority supervisors-in-training to support the recruitment, training and retention of minorities as AAMFT Approved Supervisors for the field of marriage and family therapy.

 This award may be self-nominated by an AAMFT member or nominated by another AAMFT member.
 Nominators must submit: